Azure/azureml-examples/setup/setup-repo/README.md

 # Setup MCP server

+Setting up the GitHub MCP server will expedite the implementation of the samples process from a minimum of 3-4 days to just minutes.
+This setup is completely optional and is shared here to help you generate your code (samples/workflows) in minutes.
+Please update below steps if something needs to add or modify.

 ## Prerequisites
 1. Install [Docker desktop](https://docs.docker.com/desktop/setup/install/windows-install/)
 2. Install [VScode](https://code.visualstudio.com/download).
 You can choose your own IDE like cursor.